 - contact information

-Tax file declaration form
+Tax file number declaration form

-Ask employees to download the Tax file number declaration form from the Australian Taxation Office (ATO) website and either:
+Ask employees to download the form from the Australian Taxation Office (ATO) website and either:

-Super choice form
+Superannuation choice form

 Fair Work Information Statement

 - where they can find out more on terms and conditions of employment.